 Yes, I believe it would.

+No one knows exactly how people learn or acquire (I tend to use the two terms interchangeably) a second language, but this much we know for sure: first, you must understand what is said.
+Comprehension is the raw material for the whole process, regardless of whether we believe that this input must be noticed or even analyzed.
 The discrepancy I described in my anecdote (getting things done vs. decoding the message) might be an extreme example, of course, but in our daily lessons, aren’t we constantly watching small doses of this conflict unfold before our very eyes?
 If twenty years ago, most adult learners didn’t have a good repertoire of listening strategies and tried to understand every single word, now I’m under the impression that some of them might be doing just the opposite: relying too much on strategic competence / contextual clues and bypassing a lot of what is actually said.

 In other words, over relying on strategic competence and top-down processing.